Resources While Abroad

 CAPA’s student conduct code ensures that you remain safe and healthy and that you have the best possible experience while abroad.

-As a participant of a program with the CAPA International Education (herein referred to as CAPA), I agree to abide by the following rules and code of conduct.
+As a participant of a program with CAPA International Education (herein referred to as CAPA), you agree to abide by the following rules and code of conduct.

-Lastly, I am fully aware that I could be dismissed from my residence and from the program if I do not follow these rules and codes of conduct.
-You also accept and acknowledge that in the event of dismissal, no refunds of program fees will be made as agreed upon in my study abroad application.
+Lastly, you accept and acknowledge that you could be dismissed from your residence and from the program if you do not follow these rules and codes of conduct.
+You also accept and acknowledge that in the event of dismissal, no refunds of program fees will be issued, as agreed upon in your study abroad application.